 It may seem obvious now, but while visiting places closer to home you are also engaging with the cultural heritage of your region.
 As a person who studied anthropology in college, I may be slightly biased, but this is something I’ve found profoundly fulfilling.
 Keep in mind that it doesn’t matter if you’re new to the area or your family has lived there for generations.
 What matters is that you’re connecting with the land and the people nearest you in a much more intimate way — you’re building ties and relationships that you can pass on to future generations.
 Our global heritage is important to explore and understand, but so too is the history and culture that exists right in front of you.

 When we make an effort to connect with local history and communities, we often form a stronger allegiance and bond to the place we call home.
 From a historical perspective, this is huge because it encourages communities to keep tradition alive.
-If only for the sake of preserving these precious attributes — oral tradition and stories, cultural tendencies particular to certain areas, historical accounts — we should explore our hometowns, states, provinces, and regions more often.
+If only for the sake of preserving these precious attributes — oral tradition and stories, cultural tendencies particular to certain areas, historical accounts — we should explore new places in our hometowns, states, provinces, and regions more often.
 I know that when I have done this, it’s resulted in me feeling exponentially more attached to the place itself because it allowed me to better understand how the area was founded, details about the first settlers, and how it has evolved through time.
 I learned about my ancestors and, consequently, much more about myself.
 It would be a shame to lose out on these connections simply because we don’t realize they exist.

 Another beneficial aspect of traveling locally is the positive impact it has on local businesses and tourism infrastructures.
 If you think about it, locals tend to know their home region better than visitors.
 So when areas are lacking an efficient, sustainable tourist infrastructure, the region as a whole typically suffers, as there is no resource to instruct visitors on how best to minimize their impact while there.
 Of course, this isn’t applicable to every off-the-beaten-path destination, but it is something to be mindful of.